Roberto Domínguez (footballer)

-Roberto Carlos Domínguez Fuentes (born 9 May 1997) is a Salvadoran professional footballer who plays as a centre back for Primera División club FAS and the El Salvador national team.
+Roberto Carlos Domínguez Fuentes (born 9 May 1997) is a Salvadoran professional footballer who plays as a centre back for Primera División club Isidro Metapán and the El Salvador national team.

 International career

 Youth

 Dominguez has played for El Salvador at the under-17, under-20 and under-21 levels.

 Senior

 Dominguez made his international debut for El Salvador he started and played 90 minutes in a World Cup Qualifying match against Mexico on 13 November 2015.